hth313/OS4/doc/idioms.rst

-When we find what we are looking for, we want to return to ``(P+2)``, by incrementing the return address.
+When we find what we are looking for, we want to return to ``(P+2)``, which is done by incrementing the return address.
 This is done in the following way:

 .. code-block:: ca65

    RTNP2:        stk=c                 ; C[6:3]= return address
-                 c=c+1   m             ; skip to P+2
+                 c=c+1   m             ; advance to (P+2)
                  gotoc                 ; return

-The ``GOTOC`` instruction is very useful here as it simply loads the program counter with ``C[6:3]``, meaning we take the address field of C and jump to it, exactly what we want here.
+The ``GOTOC`` instruction is very useful here as it simply loads the program counter with ``C[6:3]``, meaning we take the address field of C and jump to it, which is exactly what we want to do here.

-As can be seen, single word conditional returns will handle errors, and a three word sequence will allow us to return to ``(P+2)``.
+As can be seen, a single conditional ``RTN`` instruction can handle errors, and a short three word sequence will allow us to return to ``(P+2)``.
 On the caller side, a single word branch (``GOTO``) will take us somewhere to deal with the error condition.
-There are no error value or flags passed back, or any tests needed at the call site.
+There are no error value or flags passed back, nor any tests needed at the call site.
 It gets very small and simple.

-It is now known who came up with this trick first, but it is used extensively in the Time module.
+It is not known who came up with this trick first, but it is used extensively in the Time module.
 You will find code in the mainframe that does not employ this technique, but rather returning 0 or setting a flag (as in the HP-IL module).

-The advantage of the return to different locations is that it saves an instruction and there is no need to find a suitable register location or flag for carrying the information.
-It typically will cost two more instructions in the routine, but there are often more than one call to it, so you quickly save code doing it.
-A minor disadvantage is that you typically need to act on the condition immediately, there is no room for making something in common and then check the return/error code.
-Another minor problem is that you cannot use the ``C[6:3]`` field to carry any return value.
+The main advantage of the return to different locations idiom is that it saves an instruction on each call site.

+A disadvantage is that you need to act on the condition immediately.
+Another problem is that you cannot use the ``C[6:3]`` field to carry any return value.

 Call backs
 ==========